kenkangxgwe/lsp-wl/README.md

 wolframscript -f /path/to/lsp-wl/init.wls [args]
 ```

-The posible arguments for the server are
+The possible arguments for the server are

 - `--help, -h` to print help information.
 - `--socket=port` to assign the port to which the server will connect.
 (Default: